shelleylwang/presidency_project/README.md

 ![Republicans Top Tokens](images/rep_top_tokens.png)
 ![Democrats Top Tokens](images/dem_top_tokens.png)

-We also instatiated a Guassian Bayes model, which is specific to binary classification tasks.
+We also instatiated a Guassian Naive Bayes model for thoroughness.
+However, GNB assumes that the features (words) follow a Gaussian (normal) distribution within each class.
+In text classification, the features are typically discrete word frequencies or tf-idf values, which do not follow a Gaussian distribution.
+In addition, GNB is better suited for continuous features, while MNB is specifically designed for discrete features like word counts.
+Thus, the GNB did not perform as well as the MNB.

 Finally, for text data, the document term matrix returned by a vectorizer is typically a sparse matrix, since there are many tokens that each document does not have (i.e. there are lots of 0 values).
 This means our model has a very high number of features/columns/words.
 Tree-based models work very well with high dimensional data, so we instatiated Random Forest model.